 I can keep fighting the good fight, but even when I succeed professionally, there's always someone in my personal life waiting to use me up.
 Two steps forward, three steps back.
 It's frustrating.
 I vacillate between wanting to reserve my energy for simply joys like hiking and spending time with my nephews, to committing what little I have left to remaking myself and my future--despite the enormous odds against me.
 Maybe you can relate???

 Self-sabotage is what creates conundrums--or, logical loops.
-The man who haunts my analytics (because he can no longer haunt me in any other way) is equally stuck, but for very different reasons.
 Pushing away people who can help you move your life forward in order to hold yourself back is a similar "why bother" psychology, but instead of having real-life experience as evidentiary support for your thinking, your proof is based entirely on personal insecurities.
 Fantasy.
 What you imagine is happening in someone else's head instead of looking around you and seeing the truth.
 Either way, moving forward is difficult.
 In my case, I must continue to put myself out there for both professional rejection and real life scrutiny.
 I must continue to field sexually-inappropriate comments and actions from males in positions of power AND those who aren't.
 And I must do it all with a smile.
 Because, it's the only chance I have of breaking free from the cycle of abuse.
-In the case of my living ghost, all he has to do to break his negative cycle is simply want to.
-He's a white man.
-People will hire him.
-Women will love him.
-He can get re-educated and does not have to worry about whether or not he will be offered a job in his field.
-There is no one bigger or stronger who will try to hurt him while he's in a mall parking lot, or in his own home behind locked doors.
+It's the same for anyone who has social disadvantages.
+It's not fair, but fairness is not exactly something larger society is known for, is it???

 There are plenty of people who will create road blocks for you, that's why it's so important that we not help those individuals who want to hurt us by hurting ourselves.
 We have to believe in our future, no matter what.
 Even if we're tired.
 Even if we can only move in inches.
 Progress is still progress.
 And, that's what we must focus on--not our perceived failures or potential rejections.
 Clinging to the past reduces our chances of a successful future.
 Hopes, wishes, dreams, and fantasies can only become real if we commit to making them real by taking responsibility for ourselves.
 That means working harder than you've ever had to work before, and never, ever giving up.
 It also means no more excuses.
 No more fear.
 No more listening to naysayers or any negative talk.
 You may not be able to discard those who are creating obstacles or punishing you for whatever reasons people feel the need to punish, but you can turn them off.
 You don't have to listen.
 And you most certainly do not have to believe the nasty, negative things being said (and/or done).